recvfrom/clamav-faq/faq/Installing.md

 ### Solaris <a id="solaris" class="anchor">&nbsp;</a> ###

-There are a number of package maintainers for ClamAV on Solaris.
+Multiple groups have packaged ClamAV for Solaris.
 The installation method differs for each.

-Would you like to download the latest virus pattern definitions during installation ?
+### Would you like to download the latest virus pattern definitions during installation?

 (This requires that you have a direct connection to the Internet.
 If you are behind a proxy server then skip this step.)

     Update virus patterns? (y/n): y